direlangit/vitD-diet-murine-paper/README.md

 # Vitamin-D Murine Microbiome and Single-cell Analysis Study

 ## Overview
-This respository contains code and analysis to replicate the findings in Ryan, et al.
+This respository contains code and analysis to replicate the single-cell analysis findings in Ryan, et al.
 Here, the effets of a Vitamin D-restricted diet on the murine oral microbiome and gingival/buccal transcriptomics were investigated.

 ## Contents
 * The raw_data folder contains the count matrix files generated via BeeNet software package